jyhrowolf/OTL/README.md

 7. Terran (Terran)

 In the start screen you can choose number of players, their specie, the number of rounds, and the number of researchs in each tech.

+Credits to the orignal Eclipse Kickstarter and the team behind 2nd dawn.